corsairmarks/scientist_ai_assistant_upgrader/mod/README.md

     * Still usable with previous versions: 3.5 "Fornax" and 3.4 "Cepheus"
 * 2.2.0 Add a compatibility trigger for other mods to check whether this one is active
 * 2.3.0 Mark as compatible with Stellaris version 3.7 "Canis Minor" - no script changes
+* 3.0.0 Update for Stellaris version 3.8 "Gemini" - add the new trait without triggering a notification, remove obsolete references to ruler leader class

 ## Source Code